 The unaudited consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States.
 In the opinion of management, all adjustments considered necessary for a fair presentation of the unaudited interim consolidated financial statements have been included therein and are of a normal recurring nature.
 The results of operations for the interim periods presented herein are not necessarily indicative of the results to be expected for the full year.
 These statements, however, do not include all information and footnotes necessary for a complete presentation of financial position, results of operations and cash flows in conformity with generally accepted accounting principles.
-These statements should be read in conjunction with the Company's consolidated financial statements for the year ended September 30, 1998 set forth in the Company's Annual Report on Form 20-F filed with the Securities and Exchange Commission.
+These statements should be read in conjunction with the Company's consolidated financial statements for the year ended September 30, 1998.